Happy Mother’s Days to all of you who are either mothers, or mother figures.

-Mother’s Day is celebrated the second Sunday of May, every year in America.
+Mother’s Day is celebrated the second Sunday of May every year in America.
 It originated in 1908.
 Anna Jarvis held a memorial for her mother, then began a campaign to make Mother’s Day a recognized holiday in the United States.
-Although she was successful in 1914, she was already disappointed with its commercialization by the 1920s.
-What would the woman think today, I wonder?

 Another side of what I believe is a mom’s responsibility, is to pass down wisdom in the form of what we tell our children.
 For instance, how many of you have heard, If you can’t say something nice, don’t say anything at all?
 It wasn’t just Walt Disney’s Thumper, who said this.